hasindu2008/cornetto/README.md

 scripts/telostats.sh asm.fasta
 ```

 To get per-chromosome statistics use the `scripts/asmstats.sh`.
 Make sure you have already run `scripts/minidotplot.sh` and `scripts/telostats.sh` before running this script.
 This is because the files generated in those steps are reused by this script.
-We plan to make the functionality of this bash script into the Cornetto programme in future.

 ```bash
 scripts/asmstats.sh asm.fasta